bootphon/wordseg/doc/installation.rst

-The ``wordseg`` package is made of a collection of command-line programs and a Python library that can be installed using the above instructions.
+The ``wordseg`` package is made of a collection of command-line programs and a Python library that can be installed using the instructions below.

 .. note::